emmacadavra/learn-hiragana/README.md

 Three fonts were used across this website - two of them for the English text, and one of them for the Japanese text.

 For all instances of "Learn Hiragana and Katakana", "Hiragana Test!" and "Katakana Test!", the font "Righteous" was used.
-This font was chosen for its fun, bold style, that doesn't compromise readibaility.
-It gives them impression of a logo, which was perfect for this simple website.
+This font was chosen for its fun, bold style, that doesn't compromise readability.
+It gives the impression of a logo, which was perfect for this simple website.
 "Rubik" was used for all other English text on the website due to its clear readability, with slightly rounded styles that again give a fun feel to the website.

 Originally, for the Japanese text, a font called "BIZ UDMincho" was used.
 Initially, this font was chosen because it resembled traditional Japanese calligraphy whilst also remaining fairly clear.
 However, as displayed in the below screenshot, it did make some of the characters much less legible (particularly the hiragana), and didn't align with the goal of having an easily accessible game for beginners.